martbetz/martbetz.github.io/faq.md

 ### What are your chosen pronouns? ###

-I've no such terms of preference; you can call me whatever you want.
+I've no such terms of preference; call me whatever you want.

 ### Can I meet you in person? ###

-Stop being weird.
+Don't be weird.

 ### Where are you from? ###

-The same place as you, most likely: Planet Earth.
+The land of dragons.

 ### Will you repair my camera/lens? ###